APAD2024/APAD-Asset-Data/Asset Data/IGP/Asset_Data_IGP/Coal Plants/coal-plants.md

 └── coal_plants_IGP.csv
 ```

-### 3. 🛠️ **Visualizations and Maps**

-The repository includes several pre-generated map visualizations showcasing the locations and emissions from coal plants, available in the `maps/` directory.
-You can also create your own visualizations using the tutorials below.

----

 ## 🔧 **How to Load and Visualize Data**

 You can visualize the dataset using Python libraries like `geopandas` and `matplotlib`.
 Here's a quick guide:

+You can also look at the **Data Exploration And Analysis.ipynb** for reference.

 ### Step 1: Install dependencies